warrenshea/warrenshea.github.io/notes/dev.javascript.md

 })()
 ```

+___

+## Questions to look into at some point

-## Difference between .call and .apply
+### Difference between .call and .apply
-## Explain function.prototype.bind
+### Explain function.prototype.bind
-## When would you use document.write()?
+### When would you use document.write()?
-## What's the difference between feature detection, feature inference, and using the UA string?
+### What's the difference between feature detection, feature inference, and using the UA string?
-## Explain how JSONP works and why it's not really AJAX
+### Explain how JSONP works and why it's not really AJAX
-## Explain event bubbling
+### Explain event bubbling
-## Explain the difference between and "attribute" and a "property"
-## Difference between document load event and document ready event?
+### Difference between document load event and document ready event?
-## Explain the same-origin policy with regards to Javascript.
+### Explain the same-origin policy with regards to Javascript.
-## Why is it called a Ternary expression, what does the word "Ternary" indicate?
+### Why is it called a Ternary expression, what does the word "Ternary" indicate?
-## what is "use strict";? what are the advantages and disadvantages to using it?
+### what is "use strict";? what are the advantages and disadvantages to using it?
-## Why would you use something like the load event?
+### Why would you use something like the load event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
-## Explain what a single page app is and how to make one SEO-friendly.
+### Explain what a single page app is and how to make one SEO-friendly.
-## What is the extent of your experience with Promises and/or their polyfills?
+### What is the extent of your experience with Promises and/or their polyfills?
 What are the pros and cons of using Promises instead of callbacks?
-## What are some of the advantages/disadvantages of writing Javascript code in a language that compiles to Javascript?
+### What are some of the advantages/disadvantages of writing Javascript code in a language that compiles to Javascript?
-## What is the purpose of a code style linting tool?
+### What is the purpose of a code style linting tool?

-## Explain hoisting
+### Explain hoisting
 before executing your code in the order you wrote it, javascript “pulls up” two types of declarations:

 function bla() {}